Medical and Dental Evaluations

 - Contact the Office of Health Services Post-Service Unit at firstname.lastname@example.org or 202.692.1540.
 A post-service nurse will guide you through getting an evaluation using a PC-127C.

-- Choose an in-network health-care provider to visit for the condition listed on your PC-127C.
-The Provider Network can be accessed at sevencorners.com/peacecorps.
-If you are unable to locate a provider, you may have to pay out of pocket and you will receive reimbursement from Seven Corners.
+- Choose a health-care provider to visit for the condition listed on your PC-127C.
+The Provider Network can be accessed at peacecorps.imglobal.com.
+If you are unable to locate an in-network provider, you may have to pay out of pocket and you will receive reimbursement from International Medical Group.

 - If further evaluation or diagnostic testing is needed, additional PC-127Cs may be provided by the Post-Service Unit.